mattyman174/GenericItemization/README.md

 Setup of the Generic Itemization Plugin is extremely simple.
 It does not require any additional code in order to get running as it provides an end to end experience for the vast majority of its functionality out of the box.

-Simply add the Plugin to your Project and ensure that it is enabled.
-If you are using it via C++ do not forget to add it to your projects `.Build.cs` dependencies.
+Simply add the Plugin to your C++ Project, ensure that it is enabled and compile.
+Do not forget to add it to your projects `.Build.cs` dependencies.

-Once it is integrated as explained above, you are free to move ahead and add Items and Affixes, drop Items from Actors and manage them as necessary for your game.
+Once it is integrated as explained above, you are free to move ahead and add Items and Affixes, drop Items from Actors and manage them as necessary for your specific games needs.

 **[⬆ Back to Top](#table-of-contents)**